frankkennedy/franciskennedy-digital-portfolio/Projects.md

 ## Project Name 1
 **Problem:**
-Executive Dashboard updates were updated once every 2 weeks.  more frquent updates were required.
+Executive Dashboard updates were updated once every 2 weeks.
+More frequent updates were required to ensure faster decisions could be made

 **What I did:**
 - Collaborated with the analytics team to gather requirements